michaeltaylorj2ee/TwitterScraper-PublicAzureNLP/README.txt

 Fill out the required fields in the Form and let the bot run.

 Note: The twitter scraper can take a long time if there are a lot of tweet for a selected date range.
 For a demo, use just a few days worth of tweets.

+Add keys to the following variables: ocpAPIMSubscriptionKey - In Main file - Used for Text Analytics azureVisionKey - In Download Pictures XAML - Used to get description for Images